-TIP: Look for schools who will check not only your accent, physical appearance, but also who will require you to have an experience in teaching, a teaching certificate, a bachelor’s/master’s degree.
-These schools are more serious in the business, who is also concern with the quality of teaching they provide to their students.
+TIP: Look for schools that will check not only your accent, physical appearance, but also who will require you to have experience in teaching, a teaching certificate, a bachelor’s/master’s degree.
+These schools are more serious in the business, which is also concerned with the quality of teaching they provide to their students.

 Some schools will ask you to do a demo lesson at least for a minimum of 30-minutes, some demos are paid whilst the others are not.
 Remember to ask this before agreeing to perform one.
 Be aware that some schools invite a lot of aspiring English teachers and require a demo for free.
-While the truth is they basically get different teachers to teach their student without paying anything while they make money from it (because those students pay for a class).
+While the truth is they basically get different teachers to teach their students without paying anything while they make money from it (because those students pay for a class).